 Influenza virus spreads easily from person to person via respiratory droplets when coughing and sneezing.
 Crowded, enclosed environments facilitate transmission .
 Another potential route of infection is from touching surfaces or objects contaminated with respiratory droplets and then touching the mucous membranes on the nose or mouth [1, 2].

 Classic symptoms of influenza are the sudden onset of fever, chills, headache, cough (usually dry), extreme fatigue, sore throat, runny nose and muscle and joint pain [1, 2].
 Influenza can affect all age groups, and the burden of disease on each age group can vary from season to season, depending on the strains circulating.

-Although infection is usually self-limiting, it can lead to complications, secondary infections and exacerbation of underlying medical conditions, which can be fatal.
+Although infection is usually self-limiting, it can be complicated by secondary infections (such as bronchitis, bacterial pneumonia and ear infections).
+Influenza may exacerbate underlying medical conditions leading to life threatening illness.
 The elderly, the very young and those with serious medical issues (e.g. chronic (long-term) heart conditions, chronic respiratory conditions and immunosuppression), are particularly at risk.
-Very rare complications of influenza can be encephalitis (inflammation of the brain) and meningitis (infection of the protective membranes that surround the brain and spinal cord) .
+Unusually, influenza may be complicated by encephalitis (inflammation of the brain) and meningitis (infection of the protective membranes that surround the brain and spinal cord) .

-Pandemic influenza A/H1N1 (2009) generally caused a mild disease in children and young adults, however, severe cases and deaths did occur in these age groups.
-In the UK, most deaths were in those younger than 65 years old, the majority of whom suffered from an underlying illness, although a number of deaths in previously healthy individuals were documented .
+Pandemic influenza A (H1N1) pdm 09 in 2009/10 generally caused a mild disease in children and young adults, however, severe cases and deaths did occur in these age groups.
+In the UK, most deaths were in those younger than 65 years old, the majority of whom suffered from an underlying illness, although deaths in previously healthy individuals were documented.
 Pregnant women were also at higher risk of severe illness .